Who we are

 You and your personal data

-We do not provide services to individuals only to businesses [that are limited companies].
-We refer to those businesses and any individual within them who have authority to deal with us as “you”.
+We do not provide services to individuals - Only to businesses [that are limited companies].
+We refer to those businesses and any individual within them who have the authority to deal with us as “you”.

 Personal data, or personal information, is information about an individual which can identify who that person is.
 It does not include data where the identity has been removed (anonymous data).

 Information we collect

 We get information about you in a number of different ways.

 Direct Interactions this is information that has come directly from you such as: